FelixWurm/Not_A_Doorbell/README.md

 # Not_A_Doorbell
 This is a project aimed to build a custom "HotKey" board or mini Keyboard, using the raspberry pi pico (rp2040), an old recyceld controller (can by replaced with a standart alps encoder) and a qmc firmware.
 The used switches are cherry MX and compatiblt options.
-It also uses RGB leds for some sweet lighing effects.
+It also uses RGB leds for some sweet lighing effects

+The Name of the Project was selected because an early render of the device looked somewhat like a Doorbell, mainly because i only renderd the Encoder but not the buttons.

 # The Goal of the Project

 I had purched a old "Video schnittpult" second hand (Televela T701), to use the housing and some of the parts for a different Project.
 However, the very nice encoder (also nown as jog/shutter wheel) was not realy needte.
+I howeve always whanted something to controll playing music with, so the idear was born to build my owen mini Keyboard.

 # PCB and Scematic